 Perfecting sales meetings – part 4

-It usually takes much effort and time to convert a prospect into a customer, so why would you not want to retain them for as long as possible?
-In technical sales, new customers if managed correctly will become long-term clients providing regular orders over the years.
+Retaining customers – simple!
+It takes so much effort and time to convert a prospect into a customer, so why not retain them for as long as possible?
+In technical sales, new customers should become long-term clients providing regular orders over the years because you have sold them a solution.
 In this part, I will be discussing the strategy to keep new customers buying for the duration.

 According to Harvard Business School, increasing customer retention rates by 5% can lead to an increase in profit of to up 75% so it’s definitely worth creating loyal customers.
 But how can we do that?